Great British Bake Off 2021: Who left Bake Off last night and episode recap

 Commenting on the showstopper, which asked the bakers to make a yeast leavened cake with at least two tiers, Jürgen stated that this was something Germans would never make.

-However, he still fared well and got the Hollywood handshake for his German biscuits which Prue described as the "crumbliest, buttteriest biscuit I think I've ever eaten".
+However, he still fared well and got the Hollywood handshake for his German biscuits which Prue described as the "crumbliest, butteriest biscuit I think I've ever eaten".

 George did not have a good week, his German biscuits didn't go down well, with Paul commenting that they were ‘asking him out for a fight’.
 His showstopper bake was also raw, meaning George will have to put the work in next week to stay in the competition.